-CHT Glynavon provides an environment that supports resident rights and safe care.
+CHT Acacia provides an environment that supports resident rights and safe care.
 Staff demonstrated an understanding of residents' rights and obligations.
-There is a Māori health plan and a cultural policy.
+There is a Māori health plan and a Pacific health plan.
 The service works to provide high-quality and effective services and care for residents.

 Residents receive services in a manner that considers their dignity, privacy, and independence.
 The service provides services and support to people in a way that is inclusive and respects their identity and their experiences.
 The service listens and respects the voices of the residents and effectively communicates with them about their choices.
 Care plans accommodate the choices of residents and/or their family/whānau.
-CHT Glynavon is working towards the development of a Pacific health plan.
 There is evidence that residents and family are kept informed.
 The rights of the resident and/or their family to make a complaint is understood, respected, and upheld by the service.
 Complaints processes are implemented, and complaints and concerns are actively managed and well-documented.